Motorsport can be dangerous and we therefore ask everyone to follow the directions of the marshalling team so that we can put on a safe event.

 The hill climb commences at 10:00am and will run until around 6pm, subject to numbers participating.

 This event is being organised by the Rotary Club of Louth.
 The Motorsport UK certificate of exemption has been provided through the Mablethorpe & District Motor Club.
-The British Motorsport Marshal Club will provide fully trained motorsport marshals for the hill climb.
+Cadwell Park Racing Circuit marshal volunteers will provide fully trained safety cover for the hill climb.

 The profits from this event will be distributed by the Rotary Club of Louth, charity number 1049799.
-50% of the profits will go to Cancer Research UK with the other 50% being distributed locally to good causes identified by the club.
-In the past we have supported the Neighbourhood Kitchen, Louth Food Bank, Dementia Awareness, Louth Hospice, LIVES, Lincolnshire Blood Bikers, Lincolnshire Air Ambulance, Womens Refuge, to name just a few.
+Distribution is mainly to local good causes identified by the club as well as international emergency appeals.
+In the past we have supported the Neighbourhood Kitchen, Louth Food Bank, Dementia Awareness, Louth Hospice, LIVES, Lincolnshire Blood Bikers, Lincolnshire Air Ambulance and Womens Refuge, to name just a few.
+Internationally we routinely support Shelterbox and Aquabox for disaster emergency relief, by way of a few examples.